What is Direct Listing?

 The traditional initial public offering (IPO) model has been disrupted by the emergence of direct listings, in which a company starts selling shares directly to the public.

-The direct listing process is straightforward in that the company’s shares begin trading on an exchange, with no shares pre-negotiated and sold to institutional investors at a designated price.
+The direct listing process is straightforward, as the company’s shares begin trading on an exchange, with no shares pre-negotiated and sold to institutional investors at a designated price.

 Companies that opt for the direct listing route tend to be already well-funded (i.e. backed by more than enough capital) – therefore, there is no need for these companies to raise further capital through an IPO.